jlpteaching/ECS201A/hw1/hw1.rst

 See the folders ``gem5/util/m5`` and ``gem5/include/gem5`` in the gem5 repository for more information.

 Annotate your binary with ROI instructions and re-run the comparison between ``MinorCPU`` at 1 and 2 GHz.
-To compile your annotated .cpp file, you need to make two changes to your GCC compilation command.
+To compile your annotated .cpp file, you need to make two changes to your ``gcc`` compilation command.

 #.
 Add the gem5 includes folder into your search path.
 You can accomplish this by adding ``-I<your gem5 path>/include`` to your compilation command.
 #.
-Add the x86 assembly file to the list of files for GCC to compile.
+Add the x86 assembly file to the list of files for ``gcc`` to compile.
 You can accomplish this by adding ``<your gem5 path>/util/m5/m5op_x86.S`` to your compilation command.

 If you use ROI annotations, you'll need to tell gem5 to exit simulation when encountering ROI annotations.
 You can find this option in the System SimObject.